saucelabs-training/automation-best-practices/my-react-app/docs/VISUAL.md

 # Visual E2E Testing

-## TOC
+## 🧠You will learn

-* What is visual E2E testing?
+✅What is visual E2E testing?

-* How to implement it using WebdriverIO + Screener
+✅How to implement visual e2e using WebdriverIO + Screener

 ## How do we check to make sure that the app looks as expected on web and mobile?